|Main Subject Pages|

 Notes on embossing, labeling, and existing research

 Researched historical information of variable depth and quality exists for thousands of different - typically embossed - bottles.
 Published works generally cover either a particular city, region, or category of bottles.
-Quality examples of references within each of these three categories are, respectively, Gordon Pollard's (1993) book on Plattsburg, NY bottles (Bottles and Business in Plattsburgh, New York: 100 Years of Embossed Bottles As Historical Artifacts), John Thomas's (1974) book on Western American liquor flasks (Picnics, Coffins, Shoo-Flies), and Alice Creswick's (1987) books on canning jars (The Fruit Jar Works - Volume 1 & 2).
+Quality examples of references within each of these three categories are, respectively, Gordon Pollard's (1993) book on Plattsburg, NY bottles (Bottles and Business in Plattsburgh, New York: 100 Years of Embossed Bottles As Historical Artifacts), John Thomas's (1974) book on Western American liquor flasks (Picnics, Coffins, Shoo-Flies), Alice Creswick's (1987) books on canning jars (The Fruit Jar Works - Volume 1 & 2) and David Burton's (2015) monumental 3 volume work on sealed bottles from around the world (Antique Sealed Bottles - 1640-1900).
 See the References page for more information.

 For a large majority of embossed and unembossed bottles, however, there is little or nothing formally published on the details of their origins.
-There were many hundreds of thousands of uniquely different bottles (including differences in the embossing on the same "type" bottle as well as different sizes) produced during the era covered by this website - 1800 to the 1950s.
+There were many hundreds of thousands of uniquely different bottles (including differences in the embossing on the same "type" bottle as well as different sizes) produced during the era covered by this website - 1800 to the 1950s - just in the United States.
 Only a relative few geographic areas or areas of collecting interest have received more than cursory historical treatment and the majority of this is due to the efforts of collectors.

 Unfortunately, it is likely that the majority of bottles produced during the 19th century have little or no information still existing today that would allow for substantive research.
 Time has taken its toll on records, of course, but much of what happened in the past was simply not documented well or at all as with most endeavors of common people in the past.
 As noted in Munsey's 1970 book, "When it comes to methods of dating bottles...history has not been very kind..."
 Though much research has been done since Munsey's book, relatively little specific information exists about a large majority of bottles.
 As Munsey also notes - "Most of what is used today to date bottles...is based on assumption and logic and at best is general" (Munsey 1970).
 Still all true today.